-DSL: Formaldehyde is on the Canadian Domestic Substance List.
+DSL: Formaldehyde, polymeric diphenylmethane diisocyanate and paraffin wax are on the DSL.
 OSHA: Wood products are not hazardous under the criteria of the federal OSHA Hazard Communication Standard 29 CFR 1910.1200.
 However, wood and resin dust generated by sawing, sanding or machining this product is considered hazardous.
 Workplace exposure to formaldehyde is specifically regulated under 29 CFR 1910.1048.